cliffbekar/dynamic_deterrence/README.md

-# Replication Materials for "A Dynamic Theory of Deterrence"
+# Replication Materials for "A Dynamic Theory of Deterrence and Compliance"

 Repository contains both Matlab and Python Code that will allow replication of all results and figures.